jmanthony3/Archimedes/docs/class/engr-727-001-advanced-mechanics-of-materials/state-of-strain-at-point-and-strain-transformations.md

 Similarly, a compliance matrix can also be made for the multiaxial strains.

 !!! attention Stress-Strain Tensor Notations
-    These tensor define the stress or strain state at that point in the material.
-Typically, we like to assume materials exhibit *isotropic* deformation; however, real materials exhibit *anisotropically*.
+    These tensor define the stress or strain state at that point in the material Typically, we like to assume materials exhibit *isotropic* deformation; however, real materials exhibit *anisotropically*.

 **Isotropic Elastic Materials**

 A materials mechanically *isotropic* if all of its mechanical properties are the same in all spatial directions.
 In the isotropic case, the constants do not depend on the orientation of the coordinate axes, and most of the constants are either zero or have the same values as other ones.
 In a two-dimensional case: $\epsilon_{x} = \frac{\sigma_{x}}{E} - \dots$

 **Relationship Between Elastic Constants**